 On September 6, 2012, the Town issued its Promissory Note, Undergrounding Project in the principal amount of \$2,427,895 to provide funds for the project of undergrounding the electric, cable television, and telephone utility facilities serving the municipality.
 Such debt shall not be a general obligation of the Town.
-The Town covenants that, so long as the Note shall remain unpaid or any other amounts are owed by the Town under the Note, it will appropriate in its annual budget, by amendment, if required, from pledged funds and available non ad valorem revenues, amounts sufficient to pay principal and interest on the Note as they become due.
+The Town covenants that, so long as the Note shall remain unpaid or any other amounts are owed by the Town under the Note, it will appropriate in its annual budget, by amendment, if required, from pledged revenues and available non ad valorem revenues, amounts sufficient to pay principal and interest on the Note as they become due.
 The covenant to budget and appropriate does not create a lien upon or pledge of the available non ad valorem revenues.
-Pledged funds consist of amounts on deposit in the note proceeds fund and the payment fund and special assessments.
+Pledged revenues means the revenue received by the Town from the imposition and collection of the special assessments imposed by the Town pursuant to Resolution No. 011-12.
+The loan agreement includes a provision that upon the occurrence of any event of default the bank may declare all obligations under the Note to be immediately due and payable and upon such declaration the Note and the accrued interest thereon shall become immediately due and payable.

 Principal and interest payments on the Note are due in annual installments commencing on April 1, 2013 and on each April 1 thereafter until final maturity on April 1, 2022.
 The Note bears interest at the rate of 2.09%.
-At September 30, 2018, principal and interest to maturity on April 1, 2022 to be paid from pledged funds totaled \$1,076,563.
-Principal and interest paid for the current fiscal year was \$269,157 and pledged special assessments were \$243,659.
+At September 30, 2019, principal and interest to maturity on April 1, 2022 to be paid from pledged funds totaled \$807,406.
+Principal and interest paid for the current fiscal year was \$269,157 and pledged special assessments were \$247,784.